 "When he discovered a pearl of great value, he sold everything he owned and bought it."

-Matthew 13:46

-The men's willing sacrifice.
-Recognizing the priceless value of the treasure and pearl, the men willingly and joyfully sell everything they have to obtain them.
+Matthew 13:46 treasure and pearl, the men willingly and joyfully sell everything they have to obtain them.
 Likewise, the valuable gift of God's kingdom is available to all who recognize its worth and are willing to surrender everything to obtain it.